Hertha commemorate fall of Berlin Wall with emotional displays on the pitch and in the stands | Goal.com

 Hertha were unable to match Union’s victory going down to a 4-2 defeat to Leipzig, despite taking the lead in the 32nd minute.

-That defeat, coupled with the win for Union saw the uptarts leapfrog a team known as the Old Lady in Germany in the standings.

-Hertha are in 12th place after their third consecutive defeat, three points behind Union, who have now won back-to-back games for the first time this season.
+Hertha are now in 12th place in the Bundesliga table after their third consecutive defeat, three points behind Union, who have now won back-to-back games for the first time this season.